 Fellowships Frequently Asked Questions

-While fellowships often include monetary awards, most are based on outstanding merit or potential rather than need (though some look for a combination of these), and they tend to fund enrichment experiences (study/research abroad, professional development, etc.) rather than regular tuition and educational costs.
+While fellowships often include monetary awards, most are based on outstanding merit or potential rather than need.
+They tend to fund enrichment experiences such as study/research abroad, professional development, etc. rather than regular tuition and educational costs.
 We suggest you work with Drexel Central for help with loans and other need-based aid.

 That said, to the extent that your financial need is an obstacle, it can help strengthen a fellowships application if you share your experiences in an honest and well-told narrative.

-That said, consider that you might be one of these outstanding students.
-Plenty of Drexel students have won these awards in recent years, and you might be next.
-The only way to be sure that you won’t get an award is to not apply for it.
+Consider that you might be one of these outstanding students.
+Plenty of Drexel students and alumni have won these awards in recent years, and you might be next.
+A fellowships advisor can help you determine your competitiveness for a specific award.
+Request an advising meeting by submitting a Fellowships Interest Form.

 While different awards focus on different interests and have somewhat different criteria, fellowships are awarded to committed, motivated students who are able to articulate a strong vision of who they are, where they want to go, and how the award will help them get there.
 The application process is often intense, requiring time, reflection, and revision, but through the process of working with our office, many applicants find that they are able to grow personally and professionally, clarify their goals, and strengthen their writing skills.
 We strongly encourage all students to consider applying for fellowships for these benefits alone.

 There are many scholarships listings out there, and it can quickly get overwhelming.
-Use the search engine on this site for starters.
-You should also ask your faculty mentors if they know of awards you might apply for, and check the database of associations within your discipline or area of interest.
-Staying organized will help you manage the information overload.
-Spreadsheets, binders, bulletin boards, electronic lists can all work – figure out what system will be best for you.
+Start by searching our fellowships database.
+You should also ask your faculty mentor(s) if they know of awards you might apply for, and search for professional associations in your discipline.

 Maybe.
 It’s often the case that one of the most valuable parts of the fellowship application process is the self-exploration that it requires.
-Think through what you really want in order to help focus your search and select among the options.
-UREP has a number of books that can help with life and career decision-making, and the Steinbright Career Development Center offers career counseling and assessments to help students figure out a path that makes sense for them.
+Reflecting on your goals will help you focus your search on fellowships that could be a good fit for you.
+You might consider visiting the Steinbright Career Development Center, which offers career counseling and assessments to help students figure out a path that makes sense for them.

 No. Deadlines are non-negotiable in the fellowships world.
 Look for other awards with later deadlines, or try again next year if you are still eligible.
 And in the future, keep your eyes open for upcoming opportunities!

-No. In most cases, these nationally-competitive awards have deadlines 6-12 months prior to when the grant would start, in some cases even 18 months ahead.
+Fellowships timelines vary, but most have deadlines 6-12 months prior to when funding would start.
 If you are in a crunch, you may be able to find some smaller awards on short notice by using other databases.

 Yes.
 If your application is otherwise excellent, you may be able to explain limited exceptional circumstances somewhere in your application such as in a letter of recommendation or nomination.